mike-weiner/kenyonwx/README.md

   WEATHER_LINK_SUMMARY_URL=<your_weather_station_weather_link_live_summary_url>
   ```

-### Run Project
+### Run the Project
-When you are ready to run the project locally, navigate to the directory with this repository's code on your local machine.
+When you are ready to run the project locally:

-If you have installed memcached on your local machine, start your local memcached server by running:

-    memcached

-Start the KenyonWX web app by running:

-    npm run dev

-Visit **localhost:<desired_webserver_port>/** to view the weather information pulled from your weather station.
+1. Ensure `docker` is started on your machine.
+1. Navigate to the root of this project's directory on your machine.
+1. Run `make up`.
+   - This will use `docker compose` to start both the front-end web application and the backend instance of `memcached` for you.
+   - By default, port `3000` is used for the web application.
+You can specify a different port (so long that it is not used) by running `make up PORT=xxxx` where `xxxx` is your numerical port number (e.g. `3001`)
+1. Once the `make up` command completes, visit `localhost:3000` in your browser and you should see the website running on your local machine using your own weather station's data!
+1. Remember that if you change any of the code locally, you will need to re-build the container running the front-end web application.
+You can do this by running `make rebuild`.
+1. When you are done, you can run `make down` and all Docker resources will be cleaned up for you.

 ## Modifying What Weather Data is Displayed
 You can easily change what weather data is pulled from your WeatherLink weather station by modifying `parseWeatherLinkAPIResponse(data)` within `/src/utils/weather-link.js`.